Sequel-Ace/Sequel-Ace/readme.md

 If you encounter any issue, let us know by [creating a new issue](https://github.com/Sequel-Ace/Sequel-Ace/issues/new/choose).

-## Moving saved connections from Sequel Pro
+## Moving Saved Connections from Sequel Pro

 To move your favorites, please check [migration guide](https://sequel-ace.com/get-started/migrating-from-sequel-pro.html).